Feb’20 – Personal Loan for Salary Under Rs.15000/12000/10000 – 5 Ways to Get

 This is because of the high interest rate charged typically 18% and above and additional fees charged due to cheque bounce, late payment, etc.).
-But on the other hand, it carries risk as well, because of borrower defaults.
+But on the other hand, it carries risk as well, because of defaults from the borrower.

-But where to apply for loan when you have low monthly salary of Rs.
+So where to apply for loan when applicant has low monthly income of Rs.
 15,000 or less?

 There are following five options to get personal loan when your salary is less than Rs.
 15,000 or Rs.
 12,000/Rs.10,000 or even less.